 LJA offers three weeks of intersession programming during the school year.
 For the 2015-2016 school year our intersessions will take place in October, January and April.
 The programming offered these weeks varies, but generally focuses on experiential learning and is a lot of fun for our scholars.

-Spring 2016: We spent two days at LJA getting an introduction to our theme of animals and nature with guest speaker from the Animal Humane Society, Therapy Dogs International, and a field trip to Minnehaha Falls, and then headed out to Eagle Bluff Environmental Learning Center for Wednesday-Friday of the week!
-This overnight trip is a great way for students to experience nature and try out activities such as climbing on a high ropes course and interacting with animals outside.
-Students learned about amphibians and birds in particular, and enjoyed good food and plenty of sunshine.
+The theme of Winter Intersession was science and nature.
+We spent two days at LJA getting an introduction to the theme by visiting the Science Museum of Minnesota and hearing from guest presenters back at LJA, and then headed out to Audubon Center of the North Woods for Wednesday-Friday of the week.
+This annual overnight trip is a great way for students to experience nature and try out activities such as climbing on a high ropes course and interacting with animals outside.

 For more information, contact Ms. Cassandra at firstname.lastname@example.org or 651-414-6000.